 Environmental Policy Score: 7 Environmental goals were ostensibly close to the heart of both governments led by David Cameron.
 Yet, some critics have expressed dismay at cuts in subsidies for green energy, and an increase in government support for natural gas fracking and nuclear power.
-The latter reaffirmed in the decision to proceed with a new reactor.
-The coalition government (2010-2015) set itself the goal of becoming "the greenest government ever," and its Conservative successor government has not noticeably changed tack.
+The latter was reaffirmed in the decision to proceed with new reactors, but recent re-assessments of the commercial viability of nuclear energy may prevent it happening.
+The coalition government (2010 - 2015) set itself the goal of becoming "the greenest government ever," and its Conservative successor government has not noticeably changed tack.
 However, worries about the cost of living led the government to suspend automatic increases in fuel duties for seven years in succession, and there have been rumblings of discontent over the 2008 Climate Change Act, which forms the legislative foundation for climate-change polices.